jugonzal/lectures/w4d2-db-from-js/README.md

 - We talked about proper code structure to create a database layer.
 This involved using what is known as the _module pattern_ which relies on a self-executing function and closures to make sure the database is managed by a module but all its functions are available to other areas of the code.

-The `pg-then` package uses [ES6 promises](http://www.datchley.name/es6-promises/) to reduce callback hell when talking to Postgres.
-This is a highly recommended pattern for everything asynchronous!
-Check out [`musicdb.js`](https://github.com/jugonzal/lhl-lectures/tree/master/w4d2-db-from-js/code/musicdb.js) and
-[`musicdb-promises.js`](https://github.com/jugonzal/lhl-lectures/tree/master/w4d2-db-from-js/code/musicdb-promises.js) to see the differences.
-Both do the exact same thing.
+During class I used a newer approach to handle the _waiting for results_ using `async/await`.
+We'll have another opportunity this week to review this but please take a look at the `async function allAlbums` as an example of how to simplify your code.
+However remember that you should have a _newer_ version of Node.js if you are going to atttempt this.

 DB setup and seed data can be found in the [`sql`](https://github.com/jugonzal/lhl-lectures/tree/master/w4d2-db-from-js/sql/) folder.

-Here is the [documentation](https://www.npmjs.com/package/pg) to the `pg` package we used.
+Here is the [documentation](https://node-postgres.com/) to the `pg` package we used.